dvla/sqs-extended-client/README.md

 If this module will be used in a node16.x lambda runtime, @aws-sdk dependency have to be bundled into the consumer app.

+## version 1.0.0

 **Breaking change!**

+- Module uses now only aws-sdk v3
-`SqsExtendedClient()` do not requires passing aws sqs and s3 clients as a parameters anymore.
+- `SqsExtendedClient()` do not require passing aws sdk sqs and s3 clients as a parameters anymore, as it uses aws-sdk v3 internally.

 ## Install